Hail the Conquering Hero: Analysis

-The film can be seen as a look at both patriotism and hero worship in America during World War II, and while adhering to the requirements of the Hollywood Production Code – even more restrictive in wartime than before – in retrospect it can be seen as somewhat critical of people's willingness at that time to uncritically embrace heroes.
+The film can be seen as a look at patriotism and hero worship in the United States during World War II, and while adhering to the Hollywood Production Code – even more restrictive in wartime – it can be seen as somewhat critical of people's willingness to uncritically embrace heroes.
 In this regard it is a companion piece to The Miracle of Morgan's Creek, the previous Sturges satirical venture.